the-irritater/the-irritater/README.md

 ## What I'm Currently Working On

-* Building end-to-end data analytics projects using Python, SQL, and Power BI
+* Building end-to-end data analytics projects using Python, SQL and Power BI
 * Strengthening SQL querying and performance optimization
 * Exploring machine learning and applied statistical modeling